alleyinteractive/irving/packages/aws-lambda/readme.md

           path: /{any+}
           method: GET
 ```
-5. When you are ready to deploy your app, `npm install --production` to remove development dependencies
+5. When you are ready to deploy your app, `npm install --production` to remove development dependencies (`serverless` does this for you but it is a good practice)
 6. And run `npm run build` to build the app files
 7. Finally, run `sls deploy` or `serverless deploy`